cschloer/tischtennis/README.md

 # tischtennis_serverless

 TODO:
-- convert date number to date string
+- host static on s3
 - create an edit person functionality
 - paginate where necessary